The Corcoran Center Case Competition

-The Corcoran Center introduces undergraduates to the field of Real Estate and Urban Action through courses, experiential learning opportunities, and engagement with industry and the community.
+The Corcoran Center introduces undergraduates to the fields of Real Estate and Urban Action through courses, experiential learning, and engagement with industry and the community.

 The Joseph E. Corcoran Center for Real Estate and Urban Action leverages a multidisciplinary approach to cultivate discussions and develop actions that foster community transformation.